techbrett/OfficeDocs-SkypeForBusiness/Teams/app-powered-tasks-in-planner.md

 ## Requirements

-App-powered tasks is an extensibility feature that relies on programmatic creation and management of task.
+App-powered tasks is an extensibility feature that relies on programmatic creation and management of tasks.
 The requirements to use this feature are as follows.

 - Each app-powered task must have a reference URL that points to an experience in a destination Teams app.
 We recommend that you point this reference URL to the specific item or screen the user should be working on.
 This reference URL must be added to the task in a specific way.
 To learn more, see the [How to configure the reference URL](#how-to-configure-the-reference-url) section of this article.
 - Tasks must be created and updated using the [business scenarios](/graph/api/resources/businessscenario-planner-overview?view=graph-rest-beta) API in Microsoft Graph.